skhoosh/candoor/README.md

 Please give credit to other projects, videos, talks, people, and other sources that have inspired and influenced your project.

 ---

-_Thanks for taking an interest in Candoor.
-If you have any feedback you would like to give, or would like to stay informed about our project, please fill out our [interest form](https://docs.google.com/forms/d/e/1FAIpQLSd4ZxQMr6pJWh_TXU-yFns7t0eYT_vzWUOEFDEzvEGBum5qNw/viewform?vc=0&c=0&w=1&flr=0&usp=mail_form_link)._

 Thank you :>